You know those super chunky knit blankets you’ve seen all over the internet that sell online for $300-$600 dollars?

 * Coupon Code for future FREE Patterns and discounts on additional skeins and supplies

-Check out those needles!!
 There are a variety of end colors to choose from.
+I just ordered the jumbo knitting needles with black and white polka dot tips!

 Colorways also sells yarn separately if you don’t want to buy her needles for $39/lb.
 The 32″x54″ throw blanket takes 4 pounds of wool.
 If your intent is to make a blanket, the kit saves you about $40 compared to buying the wool and needles separately.
 Just her needles can be purchased here.